divonlan/genozip/docs/developer.rst

           |

-.. option:: --show-codec  Z. Genozip tests for the best codec when it first encounters a new type of data.
-See the results.

-          |

 .. option:: --show-bgzf  ZUC.
 Show BGZF blocks as they are being compressed or decompressed.

+          |

+**Track execution**

+.. option:: --show-containers  ZUC.
+Show flow of containers.

+          |

+.. option:: --show-threads  ZUC.
+Show thread dispatcher activity.

+          |

+.. option:: --debug-progress  ZUC.
+See raw numbers that feed into the progress indicator.

+          |

+.. option:: --show-time=res.
+ZUCL.
+Show what functions are consuming the most time.
+Optional <res> is one of the members of ProfilerRec defined in profiler.h such 'compressor_lzma' or a substring such as 'compressor_'.

           |